 Scurvy Dog: an insult that frequently implies laziness or strong contempt, likely derived from the listless nature of sailors that were unlucky enough to be afflicted by the disease caused by vitamin C deficiency.

-Whether Talk Like a Pirate Day is an excuse to drink rum, a full family event, or all of the above, we hope our guide gives you what you need to have a successful expedition with loads of booty at the end.
+Whether Talk Like a Pirate Day is an excuse to drink rum, a full family event, or all of the above, we hope our guide provides you a map for a successful piratey celebration.